News & Media

 Jian Hu receives the John P. McGovern Teaching Award

 This year, Hu received the John P. McGovern Award for Outstanding Teaching of 2019 at the MD Anderson Cancer Center UTHealth Graduate School of Biomedical Sciences.
-This award is given to faculty nominated by GSBS students in recognition for various attributes, including demonstrating excellence in teaching, fostering independent thinking and caring for student interests and needs.
+This award is given to faculty nominated by graduate school students in recognition for various attributes, including demonstrating excellence in teaching, fostering independent thinking and caring for student interests and needs.
 Hu’s acceptance speech can be viewed here.

 Cheers to our students!